jepkess/Githubsearch/README.md

 # Gitsearch

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.9.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.12.

+## Author
+Vincent kipkirui

+## Description
+This is a web application that help users search for their Github accounts and repositories.

+## setup
+1. Use this command to clone `$ git clone https://github.com/jepkess/Githubsearch.git
+2. This will clone the repositoty into your local folder

+## Technologies used
+1. HTMl
+2. Typescript
+3. css
+4. Git

+## live

+## licence
+This project is under [mit]

 ## Development server